fariduddinghani/pagarmangkok/content/_index.md

       ![](/images/pagarmangkok.png)

-      <center>Pagarmangkok is an illustrator based in Indonesia.
-He work mainly
+      <center>Pagarmangkok is an illustrator's page based in Indonesia.
+He works
-      with gouache, ink, and watercolors.
-Here you can see her artwork and can buy sort of her works such as book covers, posters and upcycle book sewing.</center>
+      mainly with gouache, ink, and watercolor.
+Here you can find his artworks and can buy them, such as book covers, posters and upcycle book binding.</center>
     section_id: ''
     title: ''
     type: heroblock